astorm/pestle/docs/magento2-composer.md

             'folder_package' => $this->pathBaseMagento . '/' . 'extensions/foo_bar'
         ];

 "Relative" paths are the path to your module's source from the root of your system.
 Your module's "folder" is where your source code is.
-Your module's "package folder" is where the `composer.json` and `registration.php` file live.
+Your module's "package folder" is where the `composer.json` and `registration.php` files live.
 While these folders are the same for modules in `app/code`, composer based package modules require this distinction as it's the `psr-4` autoloader that determines where a module's source code lives.

 **Important**: Pestle make an assumption that your package module has a psr-4 autoloader, and that this autoloader's prefix is your full module name.  i.e.